AylinOguz/Real_Time_Weather_Kafka_Pipeline/README.md

 $env:WEATHER_API_KEY="your_api_key"
 $env:MYSQL_PASSWORD="your_mysql_password"

-(or store them in a .env file)

-Note: Make sure .env is included in .gitignore.

 ### Start MySQL and Create the Database

 Run the following command in MySQL:

 CREATE DATABASE weather_db;

 The consumer script will automatically create the table if it doesn’t exist.

 ### Run the Producer

-Fetches real-time weather data from WeatherAPI and sends it to the Kafka topic:
+- Fetches real-time weather data from WeatherAPI and sends it to the Kafka topic:

 python producer.py

-Expected output:
+- Expected output:

 Sent: {'city': 'Istanbul', 'temp_c': 12.3, ...}